Knoblauchpilze/pge-app/README.md

 It can also be used to elaborate on what is described in the [initializeMenus](#initializemenus) section: if the handler has a `m_initialized` boolean, this method can also reset it.

+Also worth noting that we also have a `resetUi` method in the `Game` class: this method is not used in the sample app but is meant to reset all the UI handlers for all screens.
+A typical use case would be to call it on a screen change or in case of a login/logout operation or something similarly important.

 ## IRenderer

 The [IRenderer](src/lib/renderers/IRenderer.hh) interface is supposed to handle the rendering of the graphic resources needed to display the game.
 This is most easily defined by a negative statement: everything that is not UI.
 This can be the terrain, the NPCs and player characters in the game, etc. The interface offers the following methods: